hyperledger/aries-rfcs/features/0067-didcomms-diddoc-conventions/README.md

     - If the service endpoint is not a Did URL, send the message using the transport protocol declared by the URL's scheme.

 > Notes

-> *There are two main situations that an agent will be in prior to preparing a new message.
+>1.There are two main situations that an agent will be in prior to preparing a new message.
-    >1.
-The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
+    >- The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
-    >2.
-The agent is creating a new message to a connection and will use the default `did-communication` service convention for preparation of a message.
+    >- The agent is creating a new message to a connection and will use the default `did-communication` service convention for preparation of a message.
-> With case 1.
+>With the first case.
 A targeted lookup of the `did-communication` service definition could be done to find a service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
-> With case 2.
-The default `did-communication` service description would be used by resolving the lowest priority service definition from the connections DID doc*
+>With the second case.
+The default `did-communication` service description would be used by resolving the lowest priority service definition from the connections Did document

->**When preparing this envelope the sender has two main choices to make around properties to include in envelope
+>2.
+When preparing this envelope the sender has two main choices to make around properties to include in envelope
     >- Whether to include sender information
     >- Whether to include a non-reputable signature

 >Both of the above properties of the envelope are decided upon by the sender based on the context of the interaction.

 ### Example: Domain and Did document